jbrowell/HEFTcom24/README.md

 Historic data for use in the competition can be downloaded from the competition [IEEE DataPort page](https://dx.doi.org/10.21227/5hn0-8091) and should placed in the `data` folder.

 More recent data can be downloaded via the competition API, which will be necessary to generate forecasts during the evaluation phase of the competition.
-Teams are advised to test this functionailty early and automate submissions.
+Teams are advised to test this functionality early and automate submissions.

 ## Utilities module

 The python module `comp_utils.py` contains some useful functions for the competition, including

-1. Set-up of authrntication to access the competition API
+1. Set-up of authentication to access the competition API
 2. Wrappers for the API endpoints to download the latest data

 ## Getting Started Example